mlb-ranking/mlb-prediction-engine/docs/API/data/index.rst

 Data APIs
 =========
+Simple API to interface with the data stored.
+Will be used for the simulators and predictions generator.

 .. toctree::
-   :maxdepth: 3
-   :hidden:

    stats
    prospects
    staff
    ...

-Simple API to interface with the data stored.
-Will be used for the simulators and predictions generator.